ARCTraining/hpc-intro/_episodes/13-scheduler.md

 ```
 {: .output}

-We can see all the details of our job, most importantly that it is in the "R" or "RUNNING" state.
+We can see all the details of our job, most importantly that it is in the "r" or "RUNNING" state.
-Sometimes our jobs might need to wait in a queue ("PENDING") or have an error.
+Sometimes our jobs might need to wait in a queue ("PENDING", shown as "qw") or have an error.
 The best way to check
-our job's status is with `squeue`.
-Of course, running `squeue` repeatedly to check on things can be
+our job's status is with `qstat`.
+Of course, running `qstat` repeatedly to check on things can be
 a little tiresome.
 To see a real-time view of our jobs, we can use the `watch` command. `watch`
 reruns a given command at 2-second intervals.
 Let's try using it to monitor another job.

 ```
 [remote]$ sbatch example-job.sh
-[remote]$ watch squeue -u yourUsername
+[remote]$ watch qstat
 ```
 {: .bash}